skip to main content

 **All offers require credit qualification, 2-year commitment with early termination fee and eAutoPay.
 Prices include Hopper Duo for qualifying customers.

-Among the core four, we recommend America’s Top 120+ ($99.99 a month, 190+ channels) to sports fans for its abundance of sports channels.
+The best DISH TV package is America’s Top 200 ($104.99 a month, 240+ channels) because it has the most channels for the best price.
+We recommend the slightly cheaper America’s Top 120+ ($99.99 a month, 190+ channels) to devout sports fans for its wealth of sports channels.

-The DISH Flex Pack gives you 50 popular channels for $62.99 a month, then you can customize your package with add-on packs (priced $6.00–$15.00 a month) that’ll give you either local, kids, movie, or premium channels.
+The DISH Flex Pack has 50 popular channels for $62.99 a month, and you can customize your package with add-on packs (priced $7.00–$16.00 a month) that’ll give you either local, kids, movie, or premium channels.
+The America’s Everything Pack.
+It has everything in America’s Top 250 plus premium channels like SHOWTIME®, FLIX®, STARZ®, and THE MOVIE CHANNEL™ for $142.99 a month.

 ¡DishLATINO!